midcontinentcontrols/kb/README.md

     # These charts will be installed/upgraded at deploy.
     charts:
-      kindest: # Each item is given a name, which can be anything.
+      kb: # Each item is given a name, which can be anything.
-        releaseName: kindest
+        releaseName: kb
-        namespace: kindest
+        namespace: kb
         name: path/to/chart # Repository name or dir path that has ./path/to/chart/Chart.yaml
         values: {}